nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="edit-expenditure"></a> `-e` : Edit an Expenditure

-> 😃 An expenditure record has many values, and editing everything is hassle for just one mistake.
+> 😃 An expenditure record has many values, and editing all of them is a hassle for just one mistake.
 > Luckily, this feature allows you to edit any of the values in your expenditures as long as you specify them!

 Edits any of the values of an expenditure, including its _description_, _amount_, _date of expenditure_ and _category_.